An efficient scheme based on graph centrality to select nodes for training for effective learning: Results and Discussion

-\section{Discussion}
+The processing involved in Smart Selection compared to the baseline GCN is the process of applying graph centrality, selecting the top nodes, deleting those nodes and repeating the process till we reach the labelling budget.
+So the major contributer to time complexity is the time required to compute the graph centrality.
+This differs with the centrality measure used.\\

+In the case of Active Learning, the process is a little more complex.
+In this case, we train a neural network with a small number of nodes first, and then using the features learned, a graph is contructed and centrality is applied.
+Then from the centrality measures, we select more points for training and the whole process is repeated.
+So each cycle of active learning involves training, construction of graph from the features learned and computing centrality.
+All these three steps contribute to time complexity.\\

+A comparison of time complexity for both the methods is carried out for Cora dataset.
+The experiment is carried out in CPU for all three cases.
+It will be significantly lower if GPU is used.
+The timings are presented in Table-\ref{tab-3}.

+The training time shown is the total time taken for 500 epochs of training.
+The time to construct graph, select nodes and training shown in the case of active learning is the average time taken for the 14 active learning cycles, each cycle selecting 10 points.
+Total time taken in both cases is the time taken after reading and loading the data from the files till the end of testing.

+\subsection{Discussion}

 We could see that by applying a smart selection method using degree centrality, there is siginificant improvement in accuracy for all three datasets.
 The important points is that this simple centrality measure is the fastest to compute and is most effective.
 Closeness centrality also gives good results although not as much improvement as with degree-centrality.
 Betweenness centrality also improves the performance.
-But the computation cost involved in closeness and betweenness centralities is much more compared to degree centrality. \\
+But the computation cost involved in closeness and betweenness centralities is much more compared to degree centrality.
+This is shown in Table-3 \\

 The performance for the active learning set up, does improve for degree and vote rank centralities.
 But not as good as the one with degree centrality and smart selection.
 But this could be attempted in the case of non-graphical data, where we can construct a graph from the features extracted using the neural network.\\